Osman Ali Atto: War against Aidid

 Aidid and Atto reportedly became enemies over a disagreement related to how to handle the Islamic Courts.
-During April 1996, Atto's 18 year old son who was not participating in the fighting was shot in the head by a sniper during a battle between his father and Aidid's forces.
+During April 1996, Atto's 18-year-old son who was not participating in the fighting was shot in the head by a sniper during a battle between his father and Aidid's forces.
 Aidid was later killed by a sniper during a battle against Atto's militia during August 1996.

 The U.S. Department of State asserted, in its Country Report for Somalia for the year 2000, that the killing of Yusuf Tallan, a former general under the Barre regime, was connected to Atto.
 The report did not provide specific corroboration for the assertion.

 Militiamen loyal to Atto are also alleged to be responsible for a 14 July 2001, ambush of a World Food Programme (WFP) relief convoy near Mogadishu, in which six persons were killed.

 In 2004, the chairman of the Security Council Committee described Atto as an individual who exemplifies "the interaction between looting and the exploitation of Somalia's resources and infrastructure and the financing of warfare".

 Transitional Federal Government

 During the Ethiopian military occupation of Somalia in the mid-2000's, Atto was a member of parliament within the Transitional Federal Government (TFG).
 Atto resigned from his post of Minister for Public works and Housing during July 2006 in response to the threat of a possible attack on Mogadishu using Ethiopian troops being made by TFG leaders Abdullahi Yusuf and Ali Gedi.
 During June 2007 he accused the Ethiopian military of raiding his home and stealing thousands of dollars.
 In 2007 and 2008 he was placed under house arrest in Baidoa.
 On 30 May 2008 he was captured by insurgents at a checkpoint in the town of Lego which was controlled by the Islamic Courts Union (ICU).
 The ICU were waging a guerilla war against Ethiopian troops and TFG militia, with Lego being a strategic point for ambushing these forces.
 He was eventually released by the rebels.

 On 5 August 2013, Atto died of natural causes at his Mogadishu residence.
-A year after his death, his residence was searched by African Union and Somali government forces, who recovered an assortment of weaponry.
+A year after his death, a garage belonging to Atto was searched by African Union and Somali government forces, who recovered an assortment of weaponry.